ManicodeSecurity/Defending-DevOps/007-Istio/lab.md

 ### Task 1: Cluster Prep
 Istio is a complex collection of Kubernetes objects.
 This task will help us prep our cluster for successful installation.
-Since we will be creating some RBAC rules, we want to first make sure that we are cluster admin (it is ok to run this again to be safe):
+Since we will be creating some RBAC rules, we want to first make sure that we are cluster admin (it is ok to run this again to be safe).
+Run the following command in Cloud Shell:
 ```
 kubectl create clusterrolebinding cluster-admin-binding \
   --clusterrole=cluster-admin \
   --user="$(gcloud config get-value core/account)"
 ```

 To interact with Istio, we will use `istioctl` which is bundled as a binary with the Istio install package.

+Note: The Istio directory included in the lab is an extremely stripped down version of what comes with the Istio 1.0 release.
 ```
 # In the istio-1.0.0 directory
 export PATH=$PWD/bin:$PATH